Energy in France: Renewable energy

+Government policy aims to increase renewable energy use; in 2015, the French parliament passed a comprehensive energy and climate law that includes a mandatory renewable energy target requiring 40% of national electricity production to come from renewable sources by 2030.

+Solar energy

+In 2022 around 15.8 GW of Solar capacity was in operation, short of the 2023 target of 20 GW.

+Wind energy

+An ambitious target of 50 offshore wind farms with a capacity of 40 GW by 2050 has been set by the government, the first farm near St Nazaire came online in 2022, with the fourth offshore wind farm approved in March 2023, a 1 GW farm of 47, 300m tall, turbines off Normandy called Centre Manche 1, scheduled to come online in 2031.

+Biomass

+Biomass provides around 2% of electricity capacity.

+Électricité de France

 Électricité de France (EDF) is the main electricity generation and distribution company in France.
 It was founded on 8 April 1946 as a result of the nationalisation of a number of electricity producers, transporters and distributors by the Communist Minister of Industrial Production Marcel Paul.
 Until 19 November 2004 it was a government corporation, but it is now a limited-liability corporation under private law (société anonyme).
 The French government partially floated shares of the company on the Paris Stock Exchange in November 2005, although it retained almost 85% ownership at the end of 2007.

 EDF held a monopoly in the distribution, but not the production, of electricity in France until 1999, when the first European Union directive to harmonize regulation of electricity markets was implemented.

 EDF is one of the world's largest producers of electricity.
 In 2003, it produced 22% of the European Union's electricity, primarily from nuclear power: